oceanprotocol-archive/OEPs/8/v0.4/README.md

 ### Specific attributes per asset type

-Depending on the asset type (dataset, algorithm, workflow, service), there are different metadata attributes supported:
+Depending on the asset type (dataset, algorithm), there are different metadata attributes supported:

 #### Algorithm attributes